ashtonx/udacity-AndroidNanoDegree-HabitTracker/README.md

 # HabitTracker
-One of the projects for Android Basics Nanodegree from Udacity
+A Project for Udacity Android Basics Nanodegree. no ui elements, project involves working with sqlite db.